minimuutti/minimuutti.github.io/en/treat-dispensers/_posts/2015-07-12-kong-quest-star-pod.md

 In Kong Quest Star Pod (size L) I usually put these [Nutrivet Instinct Dog Treats](http://www.zooplus.fi/esearch.htm#q=dog%20treat).
 These are just the right size treats to be crammed in the holes around the toy.
 I just turn them sideways so that they won’t fall out.

-Sometimes I put pieces of dried chicken filet instead in those holes.
+Sometimes I put pieces of dried chicken fillet instead in those holes.
 The filets are convenient because you can cut them to any shape and size.

 It takes Miki about 2 to 5 minutes to get all the treats out, but with chicken filets it may take a couple of minutes longer.